behindcurtain3/CK2Modder/README.md

 ###Current Features
 * Create and edit mods
-* Import, create and/or cultures, culture groups, and dynasties
+* Import, create and/or edit cultures, culture groups, dynasties and characters
-* Import and edit characters